ajay75/Confluent-Kafka-Certification/kafka-producer/Producer.md

              If we didn’t, the partitioner will choose a partition for us, usually based on the ProducerRecord key.
     Step #3: Adds the record to a batch of records that will also be sent to the same topic and partition Step #4: A separate thread is responsible for sending those batches of records to the appropriate Kafka brokers.
-    Step #5: Broker receives the messages, it sends back a response.
-             Successful : it will return a RecordMetadata object with the topic, partition, and the offset of the record within the partition.
+    Step #5: Broker receives the messages, it sends back a response Successful : it will return a RecordMetadata object with the topic, partition, and the offset of the record within the partition.
              Failed: it will return a error code, producer may retry sending few more times before giving up and returning an error.